webqit/quantum-js/README.md

 <details><summary>See details</summary>

-While fully supporting program-level APIs - `StatefulScript`, `StatefulModule`, the current polyfill only supports the constructor form of Stateful Functions - which give you the equivalent of the normal function forms!
+While fully supporting program-level APIs - `StatefulScript`, `StatefulAsyncScript`, `StatefulModule`, the current polyfill only supports the constructor form of Stateful Functions - which give you the equivalent of the normal function forms!

 | API | Runs as... |
 | :------- | :----------- |